 Additionally, you can find a ton of other places to park around the city, both paid and free.
 If your hotel or other lodging happens to be far from the speedway, you can even leave yourself parked there and catch a tram or bus to within walking distance of the venue.

 You can buy gate admission tickets to the Ricky Carmichael Daytona Supercross at the Fan Zone Box Office at the Daytona Speedway itself.
 This goes for guests as well as riders.
-General admission costs $40 for adults and $15 for kids ages 6 to 12 but is free for children age 5 and under.
-Reserved frontstretch seating right behind the finish line costs between $55 and $60.
-Tickets to sit on the bleachers closest to the track, known as The Roost, cost up to $90 each.
+General admission costs $45 for adults but is free for children age 5 and under.
+Reserved frontstretch seating right behind the finish line costs between $55 and $65.
+Tickets to sit on the bleachers closest to the track, known as The Roost, cost up to $100 each.

 MX Sports, an affiliate with the race and the speedway, also sells tickets.
 For RV campers, MX Sports is the only place that will supply your parking tickets and camping passes.

 RVshare thrives on connecting people with their love of the outdoors.
 This rental site is a great way to enjoy your vacation in new and exciting ways whether you're heading down to the racetrack or cruising along Daytona Beach.
 The Ricky Carmichael Daytona Supercross is just one of the many great experiences you can have in a rental RV.
 Whether you decide to let RVshare help you enjoy your trip or go at it alone, share the fun you had at the race through pictures.
 Send your best vacation photos to [email protected] and make sure to tag RVshare on social media so that everyone can see what you got up to on your road trip.
 You could even be featured in a blog post on RVshare.

 To stay up to date on the Ricky Carmichael Daytona Supercross, check out @rcsxdaytona on Twitter, Instagram and Facebook!